 Textbooks and other supplies (if specified for a course) must be obtained by the student prior to the first day of class.
 Textbooks may include bound books, ebooks, journals, or software.
 Supplies may include a laboratory coat, goggles, gloves or any other required item specified.
 The estimated cost for textbooks and other supplies per course is \$75.
-Students can find textbook information at http://bookstore.mbsdirect.net/harrisburgu.htm.
+Students can find textbook information on the student portal at MyHU.
 Some courses have textbooks or learning materials embedded in the course structure, provided at no additional cost.